-If you have any questions about your model or its operation, call the Traxxas Technical Support line toll-free at:
+If you have any questions about your model or its operation, call the Traxxas Technical Support Line toll-free at: 1-888-TRAXXAS (1-888-872-9927)

-1-888-TRAXXAS (1-888-872-9927)

-Technical support is available 7 days a week from 8:30am to 9:00pm central time.
-Technical assistance is also available at Traxxas.com/ support.
+Technical support is available Monday through Friday from 8:30am to 9:00pm central time.
+Technical assistance is also available at Traxxas.com.
 You may also e-mail customer support with your question at support@Traxxas.com.
 Join thousands of registered members in our online community at Traxxas.com.